 Follow the instructions on the package.

-To help reduce your child's chances of developing a urinary tract infection, take the following steps:
+To help reduce your child's chances of a urinary tract infection:

 Family Doctor—American Academy of Family Physicians